 Leave a comment

-Bind off with basic bind off method.
+Bind off with gather removal method.
 Weave ends in.

 Leave a comment